-Dorie Dahlberg grew-up in New Jersey on the Atlantic coast, a crowded summer destination for New Yorkers & north Jersey vacationers although quite desolate in the off-seasons.
+Dorie Dahlberg grew up in New Jersey on the Atlantic coast, a crowded summer destination for New Yorkers and North Jersey vacationers although quite desolate in the off-seasons.
 She interrupted her university education to live in the cold northern Midwest of the US and the deserts of the Southwest.
-She returned to New Jersey to finish a Bachelor of Fine Arts, Rutgers University, drawing/intaglio concentration.
+She returned to New Jersey to finish a Bachelor of Fine Arts, at Rutgers University, drawing/intaglio concentration.
 For 25 years, Dorie was an art educator in Newark Public Schools, an urban district in the New York City area.
 She attended graduate school at Pratt Institute (NYC) & completed a Master of Education Administration at St. Peter’s University.
 For 21 years Dorie lived in metro NYC, where she raised her daughter.
-At present, Dorie is an adjunct professor at New Jersey City University, Co-President of Pro Arts Jersey City, an artist-run non-profit organization, and a resident of the Jersey Shore once again.
+At present, Dorie is an adjunct professor at New Jersey City University, President of Pro Arts Jersey City, an artist-run non-profit organization, and a resident of the Jersey Shore once again.

 When I was 19, I joined a small photography interest group learning pre-digital camera & darkroom basics but never thought of showing photographs.
 As an art student, I didn't study photography academically: my concentration was intaglio printing making and drawing.
-In 2006 I began self-study to transition from drawing to digital photography.
+In 2004 I began self-study to transition from drawing to digital photography.
 I had some immediate gratification by winning awards and gaining exposure.
-While scanning my early negatives in early 2017, I realized I was more comfortable with analog cameras.
+While scanning my early negatives in early 2016, I realized I was more comfortable with analog cameras.
 I now have a small collection of 35mm & 120mm cameras to which I assign specific projects.
-I recently purchased a LeicaCL and have been shooting digital photographs again.
-I don't plan to give-up analog photography.
+I have recently been shooting digital photographs again.
+I don't plan to give up analog photography.